Equivariant Filter for Tightly Coupled LiDAR-Inertial Odometry: Equivariant Filter

 \subsection{Gravity Constraints on Manifolds \texorpdfstring{$\mathbb{S}^2$}{S2}}

-We consider gravity to be a vector with constant magnitude and direction on the sphere $\mathbb{S}^2$.
+In order to maintain the minimal parameterization of gravity, we consider gravity to be a vector with constant magnitude and direction on the sphere $\mathbb{S}^2$ \cite{10024988}.
 Since $\mathbb{S}^2$ is a two-dimensional manifold, we use a two-dimensional vector in the tangent space $T_{\mat g}\mathbb{S}^2\simeq\mathbb{R}^2$ as the error state for optimization, which uses the fewest degrees of freedom to estimate gravity.

 Define the direction vector of gravity as $\mat g=(x,y,z)^\top\in\mathbb{S}^2$ and $\norm{\mat g}=1$.
 Consider the linear map \cite{hertzberg2013integrating,10024988}